edgepointlearning/edgepointlearning.com/src/collections/pages/stories/story.botw.md

 ---
-title: Bank Of The West Case Study
+title: Bank of the West Case Study
 permalink: /story/botw/
-meta: Bank Of The West needed scalable, interactive learning to replace their outdated and costly instructor-led programs.
+meta: Bank of the West needed scalable, interactive learning to replace their outdated and costly instructor-led programs.
 This is how EdgePoint helped.

-client: Bank of The West
+client: Bank of the West
 icon: /clients/botw-bnpp.png

-headline: Bank Of The West Transforms Instructor-Led Training Into Engaging Online Courses
+headline: Bank of the West Transforms Instructor-Led Training Into Engaging Online Courses

 quote: The biggest surprise was how quickly EdgePoint was able to realize our vision and develop a large amount of training under tight timelines.
 I have been amazed.